×

 Select any point on the chart to see the data for that year.

-Median Annual Income by Occupation, Adjusted by TLC
+Median Annual Earnings by Occupation, Adjusted by TLC

 Occupation, Adjusted by TLC